qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Overview

 In module 3 we will be programming the Neato BotVac.
-The Neato is a powerful, low cost robot platform that we have customized for QEA (it’s also technically a vacuum cleaner, but we’ll be ignoring that for this module!).
+The Neato is a powerful, low cost robot platform that we have customized for QEA (it's also technically a vacuum cleaner, but we'll be ignoring that for this module!).
 We have engineered the platform to abstract away a lot of the frustrating bits, allowing you to focus on learning the really fun robotics, physics, math, and computing content.

 <p align="center">
 <img src="Pictures/neato_overview.jpeg" alt="A picture of a Neato robotic vacuum cleaner with a custom remote control interface based on Raspberry Pi" width="60%" height="60%">
 </p>

 The robots have each been outfitted with a Raspberry Pi.
 The Raspberry Pi is a low cost, Linux computer that will serve as a bridge between your laptop and the robot.
 To use the robot you will initiate a connection from your laptop, via the Olin network, to the Raspberry Pi.
 Once the connection has been made, the Raspberry Pi will start talking to the robot.
-All sensor data will then be streamed from the Raspberry Pi to your laptop over Olin’s wireless network.
+All sensor data will then be streamed from the Raspberry Pi to your laptop over Olin's wireless network.
 Your laptop will process this sensor data and then send motor commands to the robot over the same network.
 In this way, all important computation will be done on your laptop.
 This architecture simplifies the sharing of robots and makes debugging and editing code as easy as possible.

 Since you are not modifying the code running on the Raspberry Pi, each robot will function identically (i.e. there is no software you need to modify on the robot).
-While we do have enough robots (18) to give each table their own robot, that wouldn’t be optimal.
-For example, sometimes your robot will run out of batteries, and you’ll want to grab another robot while yours charges.
+While we do have enough robots (18) to give each table their own robot, that wouldn't be optimal.
+For example, sometimes your robot will run out of batteries, and you'll want to grab another robot while yours charges.

-We’ll be programming the robots using ROS.
+We'll be programming the robots using ROS.
 ROS is a powerful, open-source framework for robotics that has been widely adopted in both industry and academia.
 ROS runs natively on Linux, however, we are supporting Windows and Mac OSX via Docker.
-Therefore, you can connect to the robots through Windows, Linux, or Macc OSX.
+Therefore, you can connect to the robots through Windows, Linux, or Mac OSX.

 ## Environment Setup